jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The world cares very little about what a man or woman knows; it is what a man or woman is able to do that counts.
+Learning without reflection is a waste, reflection without learning is dangerous.
-- Booker T. Washington
+- Confucius

-Updated on: [1/18/2023]
+Updated on: [1/19/2023]
 <!-- #quoteEnd -->
 </pre>